 GENERAL ESCROW.COM TERMS AND CONDITIONS

 The Terms are current as of the Effective Date, and subject to change.
 In the event of a change, we will upload a new version to the Site.
-You should check the Escrow.com website for the latest version of this document before entering a new Escrow Transaction.
+You should check the Escrow.com website for the latest version of this document before using any Escrow.com services.

 These Terms apply to the Seller, Buyer, and Broker (each a ”Party” or “Underlying Party,” and collectively ”Parties” or “Underlying Parties”) involved in any Escrow Transaction in connection with the Escrow Services.
 References to ”You” and ”Your” in the terms apply to you or the organization you represent in connection with an Underlying Transaction (as defined below) as the Seller, the Buyer, and/or the Broker as the context requires.
 In addition to these Terms, You are also subject to certain other terms, conditions, and agreements (collectively, the “Escrow.com Terms of Service”), including: